Learn how to use webhooks to automate actions based on specified events.

 }

-value to locate the access_token in your system and retrieve the latest payroll data from the respective endpoint.
+Use the link_id value to locate the access_token in your system.
+This allow you to retrieve the latest payroll data from the respective endpoint.
+View more information about the fields in the list below.